Rusty Bernstein: Return to South Africa, later life and death

 Bernstein returned to South Africa for four months in 1994 for the first post-apartheid elections and worked in the ANC press office during this time, with particular responsibility for ensuring mass white participation in the first non-racial elections to take place in South Africa.

 In 1998, the Bernsteins were awarded honorary degrees from the University of Natal for their role in helping to bring democracy to South Africa.
 This followed the publication of Bernstein's acclaimed book on the unwritten history of South African politics between 1938 and 1964.

-Bernstein died at his Cape Town home on 23 June 2002, aged 82.
+Bernstein died at his Oxford, England home on 23 June 2002, aged 82.
 He was posthumously made a member of the Order of Luthuli (Gold), "For his political activism, abandoning privilege and dedicating his adult life to the struggle for liberation, democracy, human rights and peace, and for striving to build a better Africa and a better world through the anti-apartheid crusade."

 In March 2011, the country of The Gambia issued a postage stamp in Bernstein's honour, naming him as one of the Legendary Heroes of Africa.